ollipekka/Noobish/README.md

 ## Theme

-Noobish monogame implementation supports only a signle theme.
+Noobish monogame implementation supports only a single theme.
 Each component can be themed separately.

+## Limitations

+Noobish tracks identity of a component by its location.
+Noobish can't handle layouts where components disappear from the layout between view calls.

 ## Attributes